 great teachers.

 People often comment on the mystery and luminosity of the images where light is as important as color.
-The love of a story combined with a love of draughstmanship is central to forming those images, the framing and support for whatever follows.
-There is always the artist curiosity about new ways with new and old mediums.
-Within the classical construct of narrative/figurative art and that love of story, there is play and delight in the act of painting.
+Story combined with a love of drawing is forms the image.
+Using classic ideals of figurative art and love of story, there is at the heart a delight in the act of painting.

-Looking back, I am amazed that I happened to be in line for all those great teachers.
+Looking back, I am amazed that I was in line for all those great teachers.

 You can't overestimate the value of a teacher who teaches you what they know but